Compiled Basic Game Guide

 Now it’s time for your Hero or Squad to attack any figures in your opponent’s Army that they can.

 Who can attack?
-Any figure(s) on your chosen Army Card within Range of an opponent’s figure, and with a clear Line of Sight, can attack.
+Any figures shown on your chosen Army Card within Range of an opponent’s figure, and have a clear Line of Sight, can attack.
 If no figure on your Army Card meets these two conditions, you can’t attack and your turn is over.

-To see if a figure can attack, check the figure's Range and Line of Sight as explained below.
+To see if a figure can attack, check the figure's Range and Line of Sight as explained below:

 1. A double-space figure, such as Grimnak or Mimring, can attack from either space it occupies.